MonikaBarget/GeoHumTutorials/Tutorial_geocodingGEONAMES.md

 <h3>Step-by-step guide for running the code</h3>

-If you have never run code in Colab before, you might want to follow the step-by-step guide for running the script that creates an interactive map with labels.
+If you have never run code in Colab before, you might want to follow the step-by-step guide in my YouTube video.
+This video shows the script for geocoding with Geonames to create an interactive map with labels.
+The basic steps are the same for all scripts using the Geonames API.

 <a href="https://www.youtube.com/embed/56JKd1b0M7Q"><img src="./Screenshots Colab/Geocoding_Geonames_YouTube.png" alt="YouTube video player"></a>